 While the U.S. federal government has not yet enacted such legislation, individual states are implementing a set of compliance requirements.
 In fact, these state laws may eventually contain more restrictive data brokering standards.

 The following information provides details on 11 new state security compliance laws that have been implemented within the last year.
 It is important to note that each of these compliance requirements can apply to businesses that have any users, subscribers, or clients living within the state in question.
+Agile IT offers cloud compliance services for Microsoft 365 to help assure you meet these new compliance requirements.

 The California Consumer Privacy Act